 Figure 8-5.
-WBS non-payroll cost for the year's FY 2022, FY 2023, and FY 2024.
+WBS non-payroll cost for the year's FY 2023, and FY 2024.

 Table 8-7 provides a top-level description of the carry forward allocations to support DKIST operations over the next three years.
-The yearly cost of the DKIST Program (including scientific support and the Data Center) appears in the second column under Budget Profile.
-As explained before, the large expenditures in FY 2022 are due to significant instrument contracts.
+The yearly cost of the DKIST program (including scientific support and the Data Center) appears in the second column under Budget Profile.
 The column variance (5th column) indicates the missing funds for each of the years compared with the CSA DKIST operations budget profile (4th column).
 Remaining carry-forward funds are provided in the 6th column.
-At the end of the current CA, the Program has a predicted deficit of \$603K.
+At the end of the current CA, the program has a predicted deficit of \$271K (see Table 8-7).